 The bottom line with any wireless device, whether it’s a phone or just a headset, is that you should assume that they are 100% hackable.
 It’s not hard for someone to get the signal from your Bluetooth headset while they’re in another car, and that potentially means they could be listening in on your conversations.
 It would take a decent knowledge of RF and hacking techniques, not to mention the fact it’s illegal, but that’s no guarantee it won’t happen.
 You should be very careful giving personal information out from any cell phone and especially if you are using a Bluetooth headset.

 These devices are going to represent real security risks.
 This is especially true if you keep them in “discoverable mode” all the time.
 That’s because many of these devices support “Bluetooth file transfer.”
 This rarely used technology can actually put something nasty on your device.
 The good news is that most devices automatically take themselves out of “discoverable mode” when they’re not actively pairing.
 The bad news is that if there is something paired, it’s only a matter of time.
 A hacker can use that already-paired device to make his way in, if he really wants to.

 So what can you do?

-Obviously the most secure thing to do is not use Bluetooth at all, but then you really can’t use your phone while driving, and a lot of keyboards and mice are also out of the question for you.
-Pretty much all you can do is turn off Bluetooth if you’re not actively using it, and be aware of your surroundings.
-Assume that you’re always at risk of being hacked and that your personal information is not safe, and you’ll probably be all right.
+Obviously the most secure thing to do is not use Bluetooth at all.
+Of course then you really can’t use your phone while driving.
+Not only that a lot of keyboards and mice are also out of the question for you.
+Pretty much all you can do is turn off Bluetooth if you’re not actively using it.
+That, and be aware of your surroundings.
+Assume that you’re always at risk of being hacked and that your personal information is not safe.
+Do that and you’ll probably be all right.